orbs-network/orbs-notary-lib/README.md

 - A descriptive name for that file

 The response object will contain the following fields:
-- `txHash`: The transaction hash of the register transaction on the Orbs blockchain
+- `txId`: The transaction id of the register transaction on the Orbs blockchain
 - `hash`: The document hash (the document that was registered)
 - `timestamp`: The unix timestamp in nanoseconds of the block of the registered transaction
 - `signer`: The hex encoded address of the orbs account which signed the transaction